Ahmedsaed/seismic-quakes-detection/README.md

    python inference.py lstm ./path/to/input/data.csv --model_path ../Models/LSTM_model.keras --scaler_path ../Models/LSTM_model_scaler.pkl
    ```

-The script will automatically process the input data using the LSTM model, YOLO model, and Bandpass filter to detect and highlight relevant seismic events.
-It will output both the relevant timestamps and plots of seismic event clusters for further analysis.
+The script will automatically process the input data using the LSTM model, YOLO model, or Bandpass filter to detect and highlight relevant seismic events.
+It will output both the relevant timestamps and plots of seismic event clusters for further analysis under `./src/images` directory.

 ## Key Features